sunfounder/esp32-starter-kit/docs/source/arduino/basic_projects/ar_fading.rst

 .. image:: ../../img/circuit/circuit_2.1_led.png

-This project is the same circuit as the first project :ref:`py_led`, but the signal type is different.
+This project is the same circuit as the first project :ref:`ar_blink`, but the signal type is different.
 The first project is to output digital high and low levels (0&1) directly from pin26 to make the LED light up or turn off, this project is to output PWM signal from pin26 to control the brightness of the LED.